 Why visit: Just under an hour outside of Columbus, this pumpkin bonanza is chock full of entertainment, art and shopping displays, contests, and most importantly endless pumpkin goodies!
-Sticking to the theme, there is an annual Miss (and Little Miss) Pumpkin Pageant contest, pie-eating race, and even a pumpkin toss.
+Sticking to the theme, there is an annual Miss (and Little Miss) Pumpkin Pageant contest, a pie-eating race and even a pumpkin toss.
 For a more relaxing experience, sit back and enjoy Circleville’s array of musical groups, stage acts and band concerts.

 Kona Coffee Cultural Festival

 Where: Kona, Hawaii

 Why visit: For coffee lovers everywhere, this festival is certainly one you cannot miss.
-Celebrating generations of farmers, pioneers, and artisans, this 10-day event gives visitors a glance at Kona and the rich history of its coffee farms.
+Celebrating generations of farmers, pioneers and artisans, this event gives visitors a glance at Kona and the rich history of its coffee farms.
 Some of the highlighted activities include going on a Kona coffee tour or enjoying samples of local coffee and food.
 Regardless of the activities you choose while attending this festival, you will get to enjoy an overall experience exploring a world-famous city in Hawaii.

 Best Hobby Fairs

 Activities, or hobbies, that one enjoys in their leisure time can change over the course of one’s life.
 Whether you’re a wine connoisseur, outdoors enthusiast or enjoy taking up a new craft, there are fairs hosted around the country for the hobby you’re most interested in.
 Check out these three hobby fairs that have been attracting visitors from far and wide for years.

 Sonoma County Harvest Fair

 Where: Santa Rosa, California

 Why visit: This harvest fair is a wine enthusiast’s haven.
 Enjoy a weekend of sampling over 100 of Sonoma County’s best wines, as well as delectable food pairings.
 In between eating and drinking, visitors can shop around the Wine Country Marketplace for wines and other harvest products to take home.
 Another option is to partake in activities such as the KZST World Championship Grape Stomp competition.